-- Informed Deformity: Making jokes about Amy's supposed wrinkles doesn't really work when you show close-ups of Karen Gillan's smooth baby-face a few seconds later.
-It also doesn't help that while the character is supposed to have aged a decade since she first boarded the TARDIS, the actress has aged only 2 1/2 years and was only 21 when she first joined the show.
+- Informed Deformity: Making jokes about Amy's supposed wrinkles doesn't work when you show close-ups of Karen Gillan's smooth baby-face a few seconds later.
+It looks like Rory was right after all.

 - Karmic Death: Grayle, the mobster who captured and tortured an Angel in order to study it, is last seen surrounded by Angels.

-- Like an Old Married Couple: The Doctor and River have their moments.
-For instance, the Doctor says he started reading the book because he liked the cover.
+- Like an Old Married Couple: The Doctor says he started reading the book because he liked the cover.
 When he shows it to River, she says she hates it.

 - The Maiden Name Debate: Rory's room in the hotel has "R. Williams" outside the door.
 Rory and Amy's tombstone has them both as "Williams".
 In the Afterword, Amy also refers to herself as Amelia Williams.
 It's possible that getting sent back into the past meant they had to do this to fit in.

-- Meaningful Name: The building the angels are using as a battery is right on Battery Park (so named for gun batteries there in the city's early years, though).
+- Meaningful Name: The building the Angels are using as a battery farm is right on Battery Park (so named for gun batteries there in the city's early years).

-- Meganekko: Amy sports a pair of John Lennon-style glasses during the episode.
+- Meganekko: Amy sports a pair of John Lennon-style reading glasses during the episode.

 - Mistaken for Quake: Grayle makes this error when the TARDIS crashes through the temporal barrier to land in his house.

-- There are also several courtesy of the book.
-Most notably when the Doctor reads that Rory was suddenly in the story after leaving to get coffees, and when he sees the final chapter is titled "Amelia's Last Farewell".
+- There are several courtesy of the book such as when the Doctor reads that Rory was suddenly in the story after leaving to get coffees, and when he sees the final chapter is titled "Amelia's Last Farewell".

 - Older Than They Look: River describes the Doctor, somewhat sardonically, as "wearing the face of a twelve-year-old".

-- Pastel-Chalked Freeze Frame: The final shot of the episode, with young Amelia in her garden.
+- Pastel-Chalked Freeze Frame: The final shot of the episode, with young Amelia in her garden, "like a fairy tale".